sparks-baird/mat_discover/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sparks-baird/mat_discover/main?labpath=mat_discover_pypi.ipynb).
 On Google Colab and Binder, this may take a few minutes to install and load, respectively.
 During training and prediction, Google Colab will be faster than Binder since Google Colab has access to a GPU while Binder does not.
+Sometimes Binder takes a long time to load, so please consider using Open In Colab or the normal installation instructions instead.

 ### Load Data